AdamXweb/AdamXweb.github.io/content/blog/noodlemix1.md

 ![Empty bowl of noodle mixture](/uploads/dsf2159.JPG)

-Reflecting on the flavours, you get the spicy from the Shin Ramyun, with the earthy flavour from the Chapagetti that I really feel gives a good kick.
+Reflecting on the flavours, you get the spicy from the [Shin Ramyun](https://amzn.to/3yYm97N "Amazon link for noodles"), with the earthy flavour from the Chapagetti that I really feel gives a good kick.

 Chapagetti X Shin Ramyun gets a solid re-visit in my book.

 8/10

+(I have provided an Amazon link for the Shin Ramyun noodles.
+You can support my blog by clicking on it before purchasing.)